teddyz829/teddyz829.github.io/_pages/album.md

 <hr/>

 ### I love to take photos in my spare time.
 Here are some photos from my gallery:
 Notice: All rights reserved.
-Please don't use it anywhere else unless you ask for my permission first.
+Please don't use it anywhere else unless you ask for my permission.

 <a><img src="https://i.imgur.com/to4eXbS.jpg" title="source: imgur.com" /></a>
 <a><img src="https://i.imgur.com/bClwYii.jpg" title="source: imgur.com" /></a>